 Step 3: Apply Game Parameters within your game

-Once you’ve decided what your Game Parameters should be and added them to your tournaments with appropriate values, you’ll then need to incorporate those Parameters into your game.
-This will of course be different based on the platform you are developing on.
+Once you’ve added Game Parameters to your tournaments, you’ll then need to incorporate those Parameters into your game.
+This will be different based on the platform you are developing on (Android, iOS, or Unity).